SWARNABHA1101/Food-Image-Classifier/README.md

 statement.
 This method is also known as transfer learning.
 We “transfer the learning” of the pre-trained model to our specific problem statement.

+4)The main reason for splitting the dataset — to evaluate the performance of the classifier.
+We are interested in how well the classifier generalizes its recognition capability to unseen data.